pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/extract-method.md

-#|en| If a value is assigned to the parameter, you can get rid of this by using <i>Remove Assignments to Parameters</i> refactoring.
+#|en| If a value is assigned to the parameter, you can get rid of this by using *Remove Assignments to Parameters*  refactoring.

 Select in "getOutstanding":